 Draw a rectangle covering the canvas using the Rectangle Tool (M).
 Fill with an inverted transparent radial gradient using the dark brown color (C=50, M=70, Y=80, K=70).
 Set it to Blending Mode Color Burn and Opacity 75%.

-Select all the strokes and the gradient used for the textures and Group them (Command + G).
-Then using the null fill, null stroke rectangle created in step 58, create a Clipping Mask (Command + 7).
+Select all the strokes and the gradient used for the textures and Group them (Command-G).
+Then using the null fill, null stroke rectangle created previously, create a Clipping Mask (Command-7).
 Then reduce the Opacity of the Clipping Mask group to 70%.

 Finally, going into the "Model" layer folder, add a mole or two using the Ellipse Tool (L) with the dark brown fill color set to Blending Mode Multiply and Opacity 70%.

-Why not try mix and matching elements of this composition with an Art Nouveau project of your own.
+Why not try mixing and matching elements of this composition with an Art Nouveau project of your own?
 Paying attention to the subtle shading and line art, as well as the vintage palette, you can create some great pieces of vector Art Nouveau posters!